smart-data-models/dataModel.PointOfInteraction/SmartSpot/doc/new_spec_EN-US.md

 ## List of properties

 - `alternateName`: An alternative name for this item  - `announcedUrl`: URL broadcasted by the device  - `announcementPeriod`: Period between announcements in milliseconds  - `availability`: Specifies the time intervals in which this interactive service is available, but this is a general information while Smart Spots have their own real availability in order to allow advanced configurations  - `bluetoothChannel`: Bluetooth channels where to transmit the announcement  - `coverageRadius`: Radius of the spot coverage area in meters  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
 This will usually be allocated by the storage platform.  - `description`: A description of this item  - `id`:   - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `refSmartPointOfInteraction`:   - `seeAlso`:   - `signalStrength`: Signal strength to adjust the announcement range  - `source`: A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `type`: NGSI Entity type  ## Data Model description of properties
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `type`: NGSI Entity type
+Required properties
+- `announcedUrl`  - `announcementPeriod`  - `availability`  - `bluetoothChannel`  - `id`  - `signalStrength`  - `type`  ## Data Model description of properties
-Sorted alphabetically
+Sorted alphabetically (click for details)
 <details><summary><strong>full yaml details</strong></summary>
 ```yaml
 SmartSpot: